godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 The ``bullet`` variable could hold any ``CollisionObject2D`` here, but we make sure it is our ``Bullet``, a node we created for our project.
-If it’s anything else, like an ``Area2D``, or any node that doesn’t extend ``Bullet``, the ``bullet`` variable will be ``null``.
+If it's anything else, like an ``Area2D``, or any node that doesn't extend ``Bullet``, the ``bullet`` variable will be ``null``.

 Warning system
 --------------

 The warning system complements typed GDScript.
-It’s here to help you avoid mistakes that are hard to spot during development, and that may lead to runtime errors.
+It's here to help you avoid mistakes that are hard to spot during development, and that may lead to runtime errors.